jlan84/knn-assignment/sprint.md

             split the dataset
             create a node
             for each split
-                call buildTree and add the result to the node return node
+                call buildTree and add the result to the node as a child return node

 ### Implementation